 However, you may still be eligible to file Form N-400 on the basis of five years as a permanent resident.
 In this situation, your eligibility is not dependent on a current marriage.
 Divorce does not affect your eligibility to file Form N-400 on the basis of five years as a green card holder.

 For example, Anika is a U.S. citizen who married Pritesh, an Indian national.
 After two and a half years, they divorced.
 Pritesh has now been in the U.S. as a permanent resident for more than five years.
 He wasn’t eligible to file the citizenship application based on his marriage, but he can now file the application based on his five years as a permanent resident.

 Case Review During Naturalization

 There is something that every applicant for naturalization should realize.
 If you file Form N-400 to become a U.S. citizen, USCIS will review your entire immigration file again.
 This includes your marriage.

 If USCIS finds any indications that your green card was obtained fraudulently, they may require you to produce additional evidence.
 This goes for any kind of green card fraud, including through marriage.
-A divorce after a green issued was issued increases the possibility of a review during the naturalization process.
+A divorce after a green card was issued increases the possibility of a review during the naturalization process.
 For most people, USCIS will ask a few questions about your marriage in the naturalization interview.
 USCIS may request additional evidence from some.

 If you’re unable to produce convincing documentation, USCIS may deny your application for naturalization.
 Worse yet, USCIS could refer you to immigration court proceedings for removal from the United States (deportation).
 Clearly, this is a worst-case scenario.
 But naturalization applicants do need to understand that USCIS will review their entire immigration history.

-In most cases, a divorce after green card does not affect their immigration status.
+In most cases, a divorce after green card does not affect one’s immigration status.
 But for those with cases as described above, the effects can be significant.
 If you are a non-citizen, know how divorce or annulment affects your situation.